clavisound/SlimLoRa/README.md

 [SlimLoRa MAC response in MAC command via Helium original console.](https://krg.etraq.eu/minisites/lora/mac-command-response_crop.png)

 The majority of the work was done by Hendrik Hagendorn and Ideetron B.V.
 Thanks to both of them.
-I ported the library to Arduino, I expanded the most important MAC commands and enabled downlinks and ACK for confirmed downlinks.
+I ported the library to Arduino, I expanded the most important MAC commands, enabled application downlinks, ACK for confirmed downlinks and corrected the channel for SF7BW250.

 # Working